PierreSenellart/provsql/doc/provsql.md

-# provsql
+# ProvSQL

-The goal of the provsql project is to add support for semiring provenance and uncertainty management to PostgreSQL databases, in the form of a PostgreSQL extension/module/plugin.
+The goal of the ProvSQL project is to add support for semiring provenance and uncertainty management to PostgreSQL databases, in the form of a PostgreSQL extension/module/plugin.
 It is work in progress at the moment.

 ## Features

-The provsql system currently support proper management of provenance attached to SQL queries, in the form of a provenance circuit, suitable both for regular Boolean provenance and arbitrary semiring provenance (in the universal semiring, or specialized to any semiring of choice).
+The ProvSQL system currently support proper management of provenance attached to SQL queries, in the form of a provenance circuit, suitable both for regular Boolean provenance and arbitrary semiring provenance (in the universal semiring, or specialized to any semiring of choice).
 It